Genre Competition Rules & FAQ

 Does the writer maintain rights to the screenplay?

-When will I receive my analysis?
+When will I receive my feedback?

 What if I make a mistake and send the wrong script?